-Figure 23.
+Figure 26.
 Maximum fuel temperature and average moderator temperature for the DLOFC accident.

+This model has an inner ring of a single fuel block and an outer ring consisting of 6 fuel blocks.
+Moreover, the active core size was reduced from 10 axial fuel levels to just 3.
+Figure 27 is the steady state temperature for the alternative moderators and graphite case as an axial distribution.
 These models were modified from [45] to reduce the overall size and incorporate material properties for the proposed moderators.
-Comparison between the graphite reference case and MgO BeO for PLOFC, DLOFC, Control Rod Withdraw (CRW), and Control Rod Ejections (CRE) transients for a three-block high fuel, seven fuel block column design were performed.
-The three-block high fuel column design was generated to adhere to core size design constraints.
 These dimensions are not finalized and a subject to change with core performance optimization studies.
 This section intends to provide a comparison of accident performance between in a micro design that will be relatively similar to the final design and to show the framework and iterative process of neutronics optimization and safety evaluation.

 Undercooling Accident